Home

 Whatever stage of life you’re passing through, we can document and finalise a legal arrangement to help you find certainty.

-What is a Property Settlement with Consent Orders?
+How do you complete a Property Settlement with Consent Orders

 Property Settlement in Consent Orders:

-• Formalizing Agreements: Consent Orders are a way to formalize a property settlement agreement reached between separating parties.
+• Formalising Agreements: Consent Orders are a way to formalise a property settlement agreement reached between separating parties.
+Both parties are bound by the terms of the agreement.

-• Consent Orders are Legally Binding: Once they have been approved by the court, Consent Orders become legally binding and enforceable.
+• Consent Orders are Legally Binding: Once the court has approved them, Consent Orders become legally binding and enforceable.

 • Division of Assets and Liabilities: The Consent Orders will outline how assets (e.g., real estate, bank accounts, investments, superannuation) and liabilities (e.g., mortgages, loans, credit card debt) will be divided between the parties.